akademony/advertproj/README.md

 # advertproj
 An advertisement for application, Baseball Statkeeper+.
+All rights of this project belong to Michael Antonopoulos.
+Claiming this work is illegal.